breatheco-de/content/src/content/lesson/react-hooks-explained.md

 ---
 title: "React Hooks Explained"
-subtitle: "Hooks are like Steroids for React Components, and they are almost imposible to avoid.
-This lesson will focuse on the 2 most important ones: useState and useEffect."
+subtitle: "Hooks are like Steroids for React Components, and they are almost impossible to avoid.
+This lesson will focus on the 2 most important ones: useState and useEffect."
 cover: "https://ucarecdn.com/84c4d84c-51b9-4906-a572-71cc07ecfc8c/"
 textColor: "white"
 date: "2019-10-03"